 The example shown is a small ATC (Artists Trading Card) sized picture (3.5 x 2.5 inches) of a white nanny goat.

-Powdered pigment was then applied by scraping the Polychromos pencils onto white Stonehenge..
+I then applied powdered pigment by scraping the Polychromos pencils onto the paper surface.

 There are several articles on this site which detail methods for Aquarelles using a wet process.

-Using watercolours is the simplest method for backgrounds, but as it relies on you having an ability with watercolour washes many artists may prefer to stay with a dry (and erasable) method.
+Using watercolours is the simplest method for backgrounds, but as it relies on having an ability with watercolour washes, many artists may prefer to stay with a dry (and erasable) method.

 The example below uses a nearly dry method with watercolour pencils.
 Peter takes up the narrative...

-In the Spring of 2015 I was developing a picture to use as a demonstration pice to a couple of groups and decided to attempt a bird portrait - something virtually unheard of in these quarters!
+In the Spring of 2015 I was developing a picture to use as a demonstration piece to a couple of groups and attempted a bird portrait - something virtually unheard of in these quarters!

 Having drawn out the image on to a sheet of Fabriano 5 cold pressed 300gsm watercolour paper, I then started on the background and picked up a selection of Aquarelles from Caran d'Ache (Supracolor 2).

-I soon discovered that the built up surface could be blended with a finger.
-The day was warm and the skin was moist but not wet, therefore the pigment responded to the touch.
-I was able to continue with building up and blending colour without having to resort to brush and water.
+I soon discovered that I could blend the built up surface with a finger.
+The day was warm, and my skin was moist, but not wet.
+Therefore, the pigment responded to the touch.
+I could continue building up and blending colour without having to resort to brush and water.

-I had not taken any photos of the progress of the watercolour pencil background so I can't show you a step by step at this time.
-But I have posted a close up of the background as it was at the mid stage.
+I id not take photos of the progress of the watercolour pencil background, so I can't show you a step by step.
+But I have posted a closeup of the background as it was at the mid-stage.

 The image above is of a picture approx 12 x 8 inches in size.

-I went on to develop the background and give the impression of leaves and branches on a tree.
+I developed the background to give the impression of leaves and branches on a tree.

-You can see from the final picture below, how the image finished up.
+You can see from the final picture, how the image finished up.
 I don't think that it is an ideal method, but it is an alternative and it plays to the particular strengths of watercolour pencil in being capable of being worked with a semi dry/semi wet finger.